ivy-llc/ivy/automation_tools/checklists/reformat_checklist.md

 #### IMPORTANT NOTICE 🚨:
-The ivy docs represent the ground truth for the task descriptions and this checklist should only be used as a supplementary item to aid with the review process.
+The [Ivy Docs](https://lets-unify.ai/ivy/) represent the ground truth for the task descriptions and this checklist should only be used as a supplementary item to aid with the review process.

 #### LEGEND 🗺:
 - ❌ :  Check item is not completed.